federicopellegatta/raytracing/README.md

 $ ./raytracer --help
 ```
 ### Render
-Ray-Tracing can generate images using 3 algorithms.\n
+Ray-Tracing can generate images using 3 algorithms.
 Inside the `example` directory there are input files defining different scenes.

 >Note that the file `example/demo.txt` contains instruction on how to write a correct input file.